The Stanton Tower Condominium, Historic Luxury Condos in Washington, DC

-Few condominium buildings have a more unique backstory than Stanton Tower on Capitol Hill.
-Dating all the way back to 1891, the landmark former church with its famous 130-foot bell tower was recently redeveloped and transformed into six eye-popping three-level residences, each with its own private elevator.
-Originally known as the Eastern Presbyterian Church, the commanding structure overlooking Stanton Park saw its last congregation in 2015 but was ultimately brought back to life as exceptional townhouse-style condos.
+Few condominium buildings have a more unique backstory than Stanton Tower at 609 Maryland Ave NE, Washington, DC 20002.
+The landmark former church on Capitol Hill dates back to 1891.
+Instantly recognizable by its famous 130-foot bell tower, the historic property was recently redeveloped and transformed into six eye-popping three-level residences, each with its own private elevator.
+Originally known as the Eastern Presbyterian Church, the Capitol Hill building overlooks the adjacent Stanton Park.
+The former church had its last congregation in 2015 but was ultimately brought back to life as exceptional townhouse-style condos.

 Stanton Tower is not alone when it comes to adaptive reuse condo buildings in DC.
 Historic preservation laws along with limited available land and an ever growing population have resulted in numerous creative solutions.
 Perhaps nowhere is that more evident than Capitol Hill itself, the District’s oldest residential neighborhood (Georgetown is actually older but it didn’t become part of DC until 1871).
 You’ll find all kinds of interesting transformations on the Hill including Carberry School Lofts, Grace Church, and the Car Barn.
 But the size, luxury, and conceptual redesign of Stanton Tower positions it as project that truly stands on its own.